TRACE MINERAL MANAGEMENT

 Out of those factors, digestibility of the feed is one of the most important ones.
 In ruminants, a well-functioning rumen is key to ensure maximum digestibility of feed.
 Trace mineral management can have a serious impact on rumen function and thus on digestibility of the diet of dairy cows.

-Figure 1: Sulphate sources of trace minerals were shown to be significantly more soluble in the rumen of cattle than IntelliBond[1].
+Figure 1: Sulphate sources of trace minerals were shown to be significantly more soluble in the rumen of cattle than Selko IntelliBond[1].

 Improving feed efficiency of dairy cattle through trace mineral management